 But it doesn’t only have to be used for that purpose.
 You can quite happily use tumblers if you are drinking your whisky neat or with a bit of water.
 We like to use our whisky tumblers specifically for drinking bourbon like this.

 Tulip-shaped whisky glasses

 The point of this shape is to concentrate the aroma of the whisky at your nose, enhancing the tasting experience.
-It does work, and out of the two glasses, the classic Glencairn glass is our absolute favourite.
+It does work, and out of the two types of whisky/whiskey glasses, the classic Glencairn glass is our absolute favourite.
+The tapered mouth makes it easy to drink from, the whisky smells glorious with each sip, and it feels good in the hand.
 It is the ideal way to enjoy a single malt whisky, and (dare I say it!) in my opinion it is the best whisky glass.